webrecorder/authsign/README.md

 # AuthSigner: Signing Server + Verifier

-This system provides a signing + verifying server that can sign an arbitrary data passed in via `/sign/<data>`, as well as verify the request POST to `/verify`.
+This system provides a signing + verifying server that can sign an arbitrary data passed POSTed to `/sign`, as well as verify the signed response when POSTed to `/verify`.

 ## Operation